Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-path/deploy-and-configure-azure-monitor.md

 * Task 4: Configure Network Connection Monitor for a Linux IaaS virtual machine.

 > **Note**: To complete this lab you will need an **Azure subscription**.

+# 6.6 Exercise - Configure alerts

+This guided project consists of the four exercises:
+* Exercise 1: Deploy Log Analytics
+* Exercise 2: Monitor web apps
+* Exercise 3: Configure monitoring for compute services
+* **Exercise 4: Configure alerts**

+In Exercise 4, you configure two specific alerts: an action group to send an email, and an alert for virtual machine CPU utilization.
+* Task 1: Create an action group to send an email.
+* Task 2: Create an alert for virtual machine CPU utilization.

+> **Note**: To complete this lab you will need an **Azure subscription**.